South Africa is now in lockdown level 2.

 What is the situation in South Africa?

 On 05 March 2020, the South African National Department of Health announced the first case of Covid-19 in South Africa.
 Since then, numbers have increased and deaths have occurred.
 On 15 March 2020, the South African President addressed the nation, declaring a national state of disaster, as well as announcing a number of important measures to limit the spread of the virus.
 On 26 March 2020 at midnight, South Africa went into a very strict lockdown (Level 5) for 21 days until 16 April 2020 to try and limit spread of the infection and to flatten the curve.
 Level 5 lockdown was extended to end of April.
 On 01 May 2020, South Africa moved to level 4 of lockdown, which allowed for gradual re-opening of the economy and on 01 June 2020, the country moved to level 3.
 On 15 August 2020, South Africa moved to level 2.
-As South Africa enters into winter months and there is greater movement of people, the number of cases may increase, although current numbers are showing that most provinces have peaked.
+As South Africa enters into summer months and there is greater movement of people, the number of cases may increase, although current numbers are showing that most provinces have peaked.

 There is no treatment for Covid-19, despite many myths on the internet and social media (see below).
 Treatment is based on symptoms according to the patient’s clinical condition.
 Supportive care for infected persons is usually highly effective.
 There are numerous trials being conducted to find a cure and work is ongoing to develop a vaccine.
-However, a vaccine will probably not be available for another 12 months.
+However, an effective and safe vaccine will probably not be available for another 12 months.
 It also remains an open question as to when South Africa may have access to the vaccine to immunize its population.

 Can the virus (SARS-CoV-2) be transmitted through food?